dclements/dclements.github.io/docs/_posts/2022-04-13-debugging-via-ruleouts.md

 One of the skills that I use, teach, and consider fundamental to being a good engineer is the idea of a "rule out."

 The idea is basically that, when debugging, you reverse the question from "what could be happening" to "how do I demonstrate that this set of things is not happening."
-Not asking "what will prove this theory correct" but rather "what will *rule out* these possibilities?"
+Not asking "what will prove this theory correct" but rather "what will *rule out* these other possibilities?"

 The term comes from medicine, where it is a critical component of *differential diagnosis.*